 Harbor City Kids is an interactive and safe learning experience for newborns through second grade.
 Here, they will discover how every part of the Bible points to Jesus and how following Him is truly a grand adventure.
 You are more than welcome to keep your little one with you in worship!
 We love to see families worshipping together.
 All Children workers require CORI background checks, so drop off the little one and grab a cup of coffee and a pastry.

 What denomination are you?

 We are a Christian church made up of people from various church backgrounds.
 We are joined by one common denominator - Jesus - the reason we have life and the one worthy of our allegiance and devotion.
-We voluntarily join with like-minded churches through our partnership with the SEND Network.
+We voluntarily join with like-minded churches through various partnerships.
 As for our beliefs?
 We have a whole page explaining what we believe.

 What are Small Groups and why do you have them?

 What are small groups and why do you have them?